Germany disappoints with new investment pledge

-BERLIN German Finance Minister Wolfgang Schaeuble announced 10 billion euros in additional public investments on Thursday but said Berlin would only splash out more money once it had achieved its goal of balancing the federal budget next year.
+BERLIN German Finance Minister Wolfgang Schaeuble announced 10 billion euros (7.82 billion pounds) in additional public investments on Thursday but said Berlin would only splash out more money once it had achieved its goal of balancing the federal budget next year.

 Germany is under intense pressure from some of its European partners to spend more to boost the bloc's stalling economy, but it has stuck doggedly to a budget goal that Chancellor Angela Merkel's "grand coalition" unveiled one year ago, when the growth outlook was much rosier.